apify/rag-web-browser/README.md

 The RAG Web Browser can be used in two ways: **as a standard Actor** by passing it an input object with the settings, or in the **Standby mode** by sending it an HTTP request.

+See the [Performance Optimization](#-performance-optimization) section below for detailed benchmarks and configuration recommendations to achieve optimal response times.

 ### Normal Actor run

 You can run the Actor "normally" via the Apify API, schedule, integrations, or manually in Console.